wro4j/wro4j/wro4j-grails-plugin/README.md

      * The fully qualified class name of the {@link ro.isdc.wro.manager.WroManagerFactory} implementation.
      */
     wro.managerFactoryClassName = "wro4j.grails.plugin.GrailsWroManagerFactory"

+    /** PreProcessor used by wro4j.grails.plugin.GrailsWroManagerFactory  */
+    wro.grailsWroManagerFactory.preProcessors = [
+        new CssUrlRewritingProcessor(),
+        new CssImportPreProcessor(),
+        new BomStripperPreProcessor(),
+        new SemicolonAppenderPreProcessor(),
+        new JSMinProcessor(),
+        new JawrCssMinifierProcessor(),
+    ]

+    /** postProcessor used by wro4j.grails.plugin.GrailsWroManagerFactory  */
+    wro.grailsWroManagerFactory.postProcessors = [
+        new CssVariablesProcessor(),
+    ]

+    /** uriLocator used by wro4j.grails.plugin.GrailsWroManagerFactory  */
+    wro.grailsWroManagerFactory.uriLocators = [
+        new ServletContextUriLocator(),
+        new ClasspathUriLocator(),
+        new UrlUriLocator(),
+    ]

     /**
      * the name of MBean to be used by JMX to configure wro4j.
      */